What follows is an excerpt from an article I wrote on the transit, which appears in Issue #2 of Hexagon Astrology Magazine.

 Ice cream is made from milk (or "milk ingredients" if we are talking corporate ice cream, as we are in this case).
 Milk comes from dairy cattle.
 Dairy cattle, and most livestock across the board, are being fed genetically modified feed in the mainstream (non-organic) agricultural systems.

+Corn is one of the largest genetically modified crops in the world, and it is routinely used as livestock feed.
+Alfalfa is another common feed for livestock, either in plant form or in dried hay form.
 Genetically modified alfalfa was unleashed in North America in 2011 and has since widely contaminated the natural alfalfa crop.
 (Alfalfa is a feral, perennial plant, meaning it comes back year-after-year without being sown again, and it grows and spreads like a weed.)

 So Nestle can win big public praise and enjoy mucho corporate spin from its announcement that it is "removing GMO ingredients" from its products.